Hepatitis B in Bali: Prevention & Treatment

 Avoid Sharing Personal Items

-Items such as razors, toothbrushes, and nail clippers can carry infected blood particles, increasing the risk of transmission.
+Personal items such as razors, toothbrushes, and nail clippers can carry microscopic traces of infected blood.
+Sharing these items increases the likelihood of virus transmission.

 Use Protection During Intimate Contact